Wedding Photography at Arnos Vale Cemetery, Bristol

 - The venue provides its caterers, the Cleverchefs – https://www.cleverchefs.co.uk/

-The Bristol registrars are very accommodating, allowing your photographer movement around the room to achieve intimate shots such as this.
+The Bristol registrars are accommodating, allowing your photographer to move around the room to achieve intimate shots such as this.

 The Bristol Registrars & Your Ceremony Photography

 I always make a point of introducing myself to the wedding or civil partnership officials.
-The Bristol registrars are very relaxed about wedding photography and are lovely to deal with too.
+The Bristol registrars are very relaxed about wedding photography and are lovely to deal with.
 They actively encourage photography at their licensed Bristol venues with no restrictions.
-Providing the photographer does not get in the way, they move around the room to take the best shots.
+Providing the photographer does not get in the way, they allow them to move around the room to take the best shots.
 Standing behind and to the side of the registrar’s table, I can see everything going on.
 I also take some photos from the back and behind the couple, particularly during the exchange of rings.

-Shooting throughout the ceremony from different angles and positions means moving slowly and discreetly to avoid distraction.
-I think I’m successful in this, as many couples say they forgot I was even there.
-I also have the experience to know what will happen and where to be when it does…
+Shooting from different angles and positions throughout the ceremony means moving slowly and discreetly to avoid distraction.
+I’m successful in this, as many couples say they forgot I was there.
+I also have the experience to predict what will happen and where to be when it does.

 For further information about the legal ceremony and your options, visit the Bristol.gov website.

-I love moments like this where their laughter shows the love between them.
+I love moments like this when their laughter shows their love.
 Having the freedom to move closer allows me to capture this.

 Their first kiss: I often tell couples to linger awhile for this – they don’t usually object!